nostromo-1/robotic-car/README.md

 * libcwiid1 libcwiid-dev
 * libasound2-dev

 After installing them copy the code files, the Makefile and the sounds directory, and run `make robot`.
 After compiling, run it with `./robot -b -s`.
-If wheels encoders are used, add `-e`
+If wheel encoders are used, add `-e` to activate the PID control loop.